Qrivi/KVM/README.md

 modprobe tun
 echo "tun" > /etc/modules-load.d/tun.conf
 ```
 To have the bridge behave properly when QEMU starts a guest VM, we need to create a `qemu-ifup` and `qemu-ifdown` script in `/etc`.
 These files do not have an extension and you will need `sudo` to create them.
-Their contents should be as follows:
+Their respective contents should be as follows:
 ```shell
 #!/bin/sh
 echo "Executing /etc/qemu-ifup"